scuzzydude/asimov/asimov.md

 Coincidently, I'd been having long discussions with my daughter about all the social and political craziness we had to deal with in 2020 with the elections, protests, and the pandemic.
 I blamed social media for of the hyperbole and hysteria.
 I also realized my generation had invented the technology that enabled all this but had not addressed the ethical problems that technology created.
 One of the core problems that was behind everything was wealth inequality.
 My attitude about this could be best summed up by Pink Floyd, "*Money, it's a crime, share it fairly, but don't take a slice of my pie*."
 I'm all for voluntary collectivism, spread the wealth, but I don't trust the government to distribute it.
 Both sides of the political spectrum had ideas about how to solve this, "Trickle down" or "Tax the rich" and neither had ever come close to addressing the core problem, which we both agreed was generational wealth.

 After the first draft of the business idea, my friend implored me to add a crypto play.
-I was hesitant, as I didn't want to debase the fundamental idea.
+I was hesitant, as I didn't want to debase the fundamental idea, and was skeptical of crypto.
 There was one technical problem with my system, and as it turned out, crypto provided an elegant solution.
 In early 2021 I'd been doing a lot of study of crypto from a technical perspective.
 While I was impressed with the technology, I became even more skeptical of its societal value.
 About this time, my wife joined my son in the crypto-craze and proceeded to multiply her initial investment by a hundredfold on paper.
 I'd just turned fifty, so it was as if the universe was telling me, "Give up already, you're old."

 In April on the nights when I was free from my Rockets penance, my wife and I would watch some Netflix.
 For a couple of nights, we watched *This is a Robbery: The World's Biggest Art Heist*.
 This documentary was about the robbery of the Gardner Museum in Boston in 1990.
 Thirteen pieces were stolen and never recovered, including a Rembrandt and a Vermeer.